itsjavi/bootstrap-colorpicker/.github/ISSUE_TEMPLATE.md

 ### What's the actual current behavior?

 {Please write here in case of code-related issues or remove this section}

+### Are there some other related issues or PRs?

+{Please write here if applicable the issue numbers or remove this section}

 ### Steps to reproduce